huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Strider
 - [ ] Stamper

-#### What science is the study of how organisms interact with each other and their envrionment?
+#### What science is the study of how organisms interact with each other and their environment?

 - [x] Ecology
 - [ ] E-college